-“ — You thought we’d be safe here, you thought we’d be safe from Laches?
+“ — You thought we’d be safe here, thought we’d be safe from Laches?
 Where’s the kid, Wells?
-He’s all that matters now,” I come closer to him.
+He’s all that matters now,” I come in close to him.

 “I thought we’d have some time, at least a few days, enough to figure something out,” he says.

-“Laches is a god damn animal and it’s likely the military is feeding him with the best tech money can buy so they can get their hands on that kid.
-You think the Underground is going to stop that?”
+“Laches is a god damn animal and some it’s likely the military is feeding him with the best tech money can buy so they can get their hands on that kid, you think the Underground is going to stop that?”
 I put my hands on his shoulders.
 “Wells, the kid, we can save him, where is he?”

-He’s shaking his head as alarm sirens start to scream throughout the facility and something big explodes up on the surface, sending strong tremors through the walls and ceiling.
+He’s shaking his head as alarm sirens throughout the facility start to scream and something big explodes on the surface, sending heavy shakes through the walls and ceiling.